Tushargawhade/CODSOFT/README.md

 # CODSOFT
-This repository is for CODSOFT web development internship by Tushar Gawhade
+This repository is for CODSOFT web development internship.